Goel Ratzon: Early life

 Ratzon was born in Hatikva Quarter to parents who immigrated to Israel (Aliyah) from Yemen.
-He had a number of odd jobs, such as a renovation working and vehicle mechanic.
-In 1972 he married a woman with whom he had five children.
+He had a number of odd jobs, such as a renovation worker and vehicle mechanic.
+In 1972, he married a woman with whom he had five children.
 At the beginning of the 1980s, he met another woman with whom he had five more children.
 Starting in 1991, he became famous as a spiritual healer and as a proficient in Kabbalah while gathering many women to a cult.
 Some of these women introduced their female friends and relatives to Ratzon's cult.
 In these years, he earned his living from funds transferred to him by his wives, either salaries of their work as housewives or their income support as single mothers from Israel's national social security agency, Bituah Leumi.
 According to Ratzon, he had romantic relationships with his women.

 Formation of the cult

 The daily life of Ratzon's cult was exposed to the public on 11 February 2009, by Israeli journalists Shelley Tapiro and Nesli Barda of Israeli TV Channel 10.
-Tapiro had received Ratzon's permission, after negotiating with him, to video record inside his house in 28 Ahima'ats Street at Hatikva Quarter in Tel Aviv.
 A day after broadcasting Tapiro and Barda's report, Ratzon was interviewed by Israeli TV Channel 2 and claimed that he had only assisted women who needed his help and nothing else.
 Nine of his sons and daughters were named after him, such as Goel ("Redeemer"), Yigal ("He will redeem"), Geula ("Redemption"), Yigaela (a feminine version of Yigal), Adoneinu HaGoel ("Our Lord the Redeemer") and Goeleliya ("God Redeemer").
 The cult resided in several houses, in which Ratzon periodically visited.
 In each house, domestic duties were shared between the women.
 From time to time, Ratzon chose one of his wives to spend the night with him.

 The exposure gained the interest of the public and the media, and while many considered it as a cult Ratzon and his wives claimed it to be a cooperative.
 Some of the wives praised Ratzon and compared their lifestyle with the routine of the Kibbutzim during the establishment of Israel.

 Some of Ratzon's wives had said in public that they adored him.
 Many of them tattooed his name on their arms, as well as his face portrait.
 They had declared that without Ratzon, there was no meaning for their life.
 Ratzon said that if someone had given him the same treatment that he gave his wives then he would have trusted him with his life.
 Ratzon's neighbours claimed that he had hypnotized his wives.